captnwalker/expense-manager/README.md

 ### How to Use

->Create account; login.
+>Create account/login.
 Enter expenses on the add expense page.
 Review, Sort, Filter, Tally, Modify and/or delete expense records in the Dashboard.

 ### Deployment